 Pulmonary Aspiration in the Head-Injured Patient

-If the patient has a head injury, they may also have a spinal injury, so use a jaw thrust to open the airway and place the backboard on its side to use gravity to prevent pulmonary aspiration.
+Patients with head injuries may also have a spinal injury, so use a jaw thrust to open the airway and place the backboard on its side to use gravity to prevent pulmonary aspiration.
 You may want to consider rapid sequence intubation for patients who still have a gag reflex but are unable to protect their airways.

 Alcohol Overdose and Pulmonary Aspiration

-- Inadequate respirations (less than eight breaths per minute)
+- Slow breathing (fewer than 8 breaths per minute)

 Consider using an advanced airway in patients suspected of alcohol poisoning, since the probability for vomiting is high, as is the chance for pulmonary aspiration.

 The Critical Role of Suction in Pulmonary Aspiration

 Each of these scenarios presents a likelihood of pulmonary aspiration.
 You must remain diligent when treating patients suffering from stroke, head injury, or alcohol poisoning, because each may involve a decreased level of consciousness and an unprotected airway.
 One of the most important pieces of equipment for such scenarios is your portable suction unit.